SkylineCommunications/Skyline.DataMiner.Utils.UnitTestingFramework/README.md

 Initializing an instance of the `SLProtocolMock` class is as simple as calling its parameterless constructor.
 This constructor will find the protocol.xml file, parse it and create internal storage for standalone parameters and tables.

-Consider the following use case, where we want to unit test the `ResponseParser.ParseAndStoreInTable(SLProtocol protocol, string response)` method.
+Consider the following use case, where we want to unit test a `ResponseParser.ParseAndStoreInTable(SLProtocol protocol, string response)` method.
 As the method name indicates, it will parse the string and store the parsed values in a table.

-Below is an example of how this unit test could be written without using the Unit Testing Framework:
+Below is an example of how this unit test would be written **without** using the Unit Testing Framework:

 ```csharp
 [TestMethod]